Home

 (Key stage 4)

-The key stage 4 digital technology pathway allows students to commence, from year 10, an education directly aligned to a future career in a digital technology field of expertise.
+The key stage 4 health sciences pathway allows students to commence, from year 10, an education directly aligned to a future career in the health sector.
 The key stage 4 curriculum provides a spectrum of experience, providing the foundation from which to further specialise in year 12 (key stage 5).

 The course includes: